Audio Duration: 1min – 10mins

 We’re particularly interested in works that represent creative storytelling in its broadest sense.
 We want stylistic innovation – for you to push boundaries and to create works that can surprise listeners with their inventiveness and ingenuity.

-For Round 3 we have focus on audio storytelling through spoken word, scripted comedy or scripted drama.
+For Round 4 we are focussing on audio storytelling through spoken word, scripted, comedy, creative factual or scripted drama.

-However we do still have an ongoing interest in episodic stories, soundscapes, performance, music and sound design and any or all combinations that convey your idea in the best way possible.
+However, we are still interested in combinations of soundscapes, music, performance and sound design that convey your idea in the best way possible.

 We’re also looking for stories that can reflect experiences and places so that we can build a rich and diverse portfolio of audio works.

 APPLICATIONS FOR ROUND 4 CLOSE ON JULY 12TH